African-American culture: Holidays and observances

 As with other American racial and ethnic groups, African Americans observe ethnic holidays alongside traditional American holidays.
-Holidays observed in African-American culture are not only observed by African Americans but are widely considered American holidays.
+Holidays observed in African-American culture are also widely considered to be American holidays.
 The birthday of noted American civil rights leader Martin Luther King Jr. has been observed nationally since 1983.
 It is one of four federal holidays named for an individual.

 Black History Month is another example of another African-American observance that has been adopted nationally and its teaching is even required by law in some states.
 Black History Month is an attempt to focus attention on previously neglected aspects of the American history, chiefly the lives and stories of African Americans.
 It is observed during the month of February to coincide with the founding of the NAACP and the birthdays of Frederick Douglass, a prominent African-American abolitionist, and Abraham Lincoln, the United States president who signed the Emancipation Proclamation.

 On June 7, 1979, President Jimmy Carter decreed that June would be the month of black music.
-For the past 28 years, presidents have announced to Americans that Black Music Month (also called African-American Music Month) should be recognized as a critical part of American heritage.
-Black Music Month is highlighted with various events urging citizens to revel in the many forms of music from gospel to hip-hop.
-African-American musicians, singers, and composers are also highlighted for their contributions to the nation's history and culture.
+Black Music Month is observed through various events urging citizens to revel in various genres of music, including gospel and hip-hop.
+African-American musicians, singers, and composers are acknowledged for their contributions to the nation's history and culture.

 Less-widely observed outside of the African-American community is Emancipation Day popularly known as Juneteenth or Freedom Day, in recognition of the official reading of the Emancipation Proclamation on June 19, 1865, in Texas.
 Juneteenth is a day when African Americans reflect on their unique history and heritage.
 It is one of the fastest growing African-American holidays with observances in the United States.
 Juneteenth was recognized as federal holiday in 2021, and was first observed as such on June 19, 2021.

+In addition, other holidays celebrated were African American Day in Louisiana along with African American Emancipation Day across the United States in the 19th century after the abolition of slavery.

 Another holiday not widely observed outside of the African-American community is the birthday of Malcolm X. The day is observed on May 19 in American cities with a significant African-American population, including Washington, D.C.

 Another noted African-American holiday is Kwanzaa.
 Like Emancipation Day, it is not widely observed outside of the African-American community, although it is growing in popularity with both African-American and African communities.
 African-American scholar and activist "Maulana" Ron Karenga invented the festival of Kwanzaa in 1966, as an alternative to the increasing commercialization of Christmas.
 Derived from the harvest rituals of Africans, Kwanzaa is observed each year from December 26 through January 1.
 Participants in Kwanzaa celebrations affirm their African heritage and the importance of family and community by drinking from a unity cup; lighting red, black, and green candles; exchanging heritage symbols, such as African art; and recounting the lives of people who struggled for African and African-American freedom.